 There was significant difference in LAI among the treatments in the Upper East Region trial.
 All the SWC measures had greater LAI than the control treatment.
 The CF recorded a LAI index of 5.2 which is about 36.1% more than the FP which had a LAI of 3.8.
 The CR and the HM had LAI of 5.0 and 5.0 which are about 30.8% and 29.8% more than the FP respectively.
 Ramesh and Rathika (2009) similarly reported that, conservation of rain water through land configuration techniques such as compartmental bunding, ridges and furrows and tide ridging have considerably improved plant growth parameters like leaf area index.
 The performance of the SWC measures (CF, HM and CR) over the FP treatment in terms of LAI may be associated with increased soil moisture content in the SWC measures.
-The higher LAI observed in the SWC measures on growth and yield components of the maize plant because the higher the LAI the greater the photosynthetic effect of the leaves.
+The higher LAI observed in the SWC measures over the control could also be a factor for the high performance of the SWC measures on growth and yield components of the maize plant because the higher the LAI the greater the photosynthetic effect of the leaves.